 There are only a few schools in Costa Rica that go beyond the 12th grade.
-Schools that finish at 11th grade receive a Costa Rican Bachelor Diploma accredited by the Costa Rican Ministry of Education.
+Schools that finish at 11th grade receive a Costa Rica Bachelor Diploma accredited by the Costa Rica Ministry of Education.
 Schools that offer classes to the 12th-grade offer either the International Baccalaureate Diploma, accredited by the IBO in Geneva, Switzerland.
 Or USA High School Diploma, accredited by the Southern Association of Colleges and Schools (SACS).

 Depends on specialty; there are four public universities in Costa Rica and many private institutes and universities.